billwear/maas-docs/reference-maas-glossary-5416.md

 #### Hub

-[Hubs](https://en.wikipedia.org/wiki/Ethernet_hub#firstHeading)**^** essentially started as repeaters.
-While they may be able to connect more than two computers together (i.e., multiple RJ45 ports)**^**, they provide no improvement over simple bus networks, since every connected NIC must examine every packet.
+[Hubs](https://en.wikipedia.org/wiki/Ethernet_hub#firstHeading) essentially started as repeaters.
+While they may be able to connect more than two computers together (i.e., multiple RJ45 ports), they provide no improvement over simple bus networks, since every connected NIC must examine every packet.
 They are rarely used any more.

 #### Hugepages